gazay/talks/README.md

 ```

 After that `talks` will wrap execution of this command with voice messages.
 By default messages will be like 'command_name task started/ended'.
-You can preconfigure messages in your `~/.talksrc` file or you can send options right in talking command:
+You can preconfigure messages in your `~/.talksrc` file or you can send options right in the talking command:

 ```bash
 $ talking -v agnes -bm 'We gonna die!' -am 'Not sure if we can hear that' rm -rf ./